- Home

 Picking up a paintbrush while enjoying a few glasses of wine sounds like a rather random date idea – but so-called ‘drink and paint’ (or ‘sip and stroke’) classes are fast becoming a trend across the country.

-You don’t have to go to an actual class to enjoy this activity.
-Instead, you can just buy some painting supplies and decide what you want to paint, then open a bottle of your favourite wine and have a laugh with your partner as you both attempt to channel your inner Picasso.
+You don’t have to go to a class to enjoy this activity.
+Instead, you can buy some painting supplies and decide what you fancy painting, then open a bottle of your favourite wine and have a laugh with your partner as you both attempt to channel your inner Picasso.

 Join Rest Less Dating